dimusic/active-win-pos-rs/README.md

 # active-win-pos-rs

-A small Rust library that let's you get position and size of the active window on Windows and MacOS
+A small Rust library that let's you get position and size of the active window on Windows, MacOS and Linux

 ## Usage